loopbackio/loopback-next/docs/site/Decorators.md

-As a [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) concept, the repository is a layer between your domain object and data mapping layers using a collection-like interface for accessing domain objects.
+As a [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) concept, the repository is a layer between your domain object and data mapping layers that uses a collection-like interface for accessing domain objects.

-In LoopBack, a domain object is usually a TypeScript/JavaScript Class instance, and a typical example of a data mapping layer module could be a database's node.js driver.
+In LoopBack, a domain object is usually a TypeScript/JavaScript Class instance.
+A typical example of a data mapping layer module could be a database's node.js driver.

-LoopBack repository encapsulates your TypeScript/JavaScript Class instance, and its methods that communicate with your database.
+LoopBack repository encapsulates your TypeScript/JavaScript Class instance and the methods that communicate with your database.
 It is an interface to implement data persistence.

-Repository decorators are used for defining models (domain objects) for use with your chosen datasources, and the navigation strategies among models.
+Repository decorators are used for defining models (domain objects) for use with your chosen datasources and for the navigation strategies among models.

-If you are not familiar with repository related concepts like `Model`, `Entity` and `Datasource`, please see LoopBack concept [Repositories](Repositories.md) to learn more.
+If you are not familiar with repository related concepts like `Model`, `Entity` and `Datasource`, see LoopBack concept [Repositories](Repositories.md) to learn more.

 ### Model Decorators

-Model is a class that LoopBack builds for you to organize the data that share same configurations and properties.
+Model is a class that LoopBack builds for you to organize the data that shares the same configurations and properties.
 You can use model decorators to define a model and its properties.

 #### Model Decorator